ngocuong0105/dendron-wiki/vault/interviews.All interview stages.md

 - Interviews are ultimately NOT about you.
 They'd ask lots of questions about you, but they are not interested in you.
 - Job is about solving the problems of the employer.
 It is not for you to make money.
 It is for you to solve problems.
 - Interview is a chat between two human beings figuring out if they have common interests.
+- Show genuine interest in the company and the role.
+Ask Questions!
+- Talk with excitetment!
+Chris Deloit from Kaggle.

 **CV updates**
 - change Applied GBM to another verb